redis/redis-py/README.md

     ...             # our best bet is to just retry.
     ...             continue

-Note that, because the `Pipeline` must bind to a single connection for the duration of a `watch`, care must be taken to ensure that he connection is returned to the connection pool by calling the `reset()` method.
-If the `Pipeline` is used as a context manager (as in the example above) `reset()` will be called automatically...
-But it can also be called manually, like this:
+Note that, because the Pipeline must bind to a single connection for the duration of a WATCH, care must be taken to ensure that he connection is returned to the connection pool by calling the reset() method.
+If the Pipeline is used as a context manager (as in the example above) reset() will be called automatically.
+Of course you can do this the manual way as by explicity calling reset():

     >>> pipe = r.pipeline()
     >>> while 1: